-- Must hold a post either permanent or on a contract basis, for the entire duration of the research project, at a host institution in the Republic of Ireland.
-This must be listed as an approved host institution on the Health Research Board's website. - Possess a PhD or equivalent in an academic field appropriate to the proposed project. - Have a minimum of five senior authorships (first, joint-first, or last) in peerreviewed academic publications.
+- Must hold a post (permanent or on a contract basis), for the entire duration of the research project, at a host institution in the Republic of Ireland.
+This must be listed as a HRB-approved host institution (See Section 2.2 Institution Eligibility). - Possess a PhD or equivalent in an academic field appropriate to the proposed project. - Have a minimum of five senior authorships (first, joint-first, or last) in peerreviewed academic publications. - PhD equivalence is defined as at least three or more senior (first, joint-first, or last) author publications in peer-reviewed academic journals (in addition to minimum authorship requirements above) OR 4 years' full-time research experience post-primary degree.
+In such instances, candidates should contact grants@irishcancer.ie before applying.